-Students invited on Opportunity Oxford are made the standard offer for their course and then take part in a supportive bridging programme in the run-up to their first term at Oxford.
-The programme is designed to explore and develop high-level academic skills that will help them with their studies here.
-It also gives an insight into what life as an Oxford student will be like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
+Under the programme, selected Oxford offer-holders participate in an academic programme which supports them in their transition from school or college to our university.
+This ambitious programme explores and develops high-level academic skills that support the success of participants in their further studies.
+Opportunity Oxford also gives an insight into what life as an Oxford student is like so, when participants arrive to start their degree course, they can feel confident and know exactly what is expected of them and what to expect from Oxford.
 We hope that the programme will be enjoyable and rewarding and will give participants a great start to their university careers.

 What does the programme involve?

-Who is eligible for Opportunity Oxford?
+Who takes part in Opportunity Oxford?

 In common with many other universities, Oxford defines progression rates and socio-economic disadvantage according to standard national data, and a student’s eligibility under one or other of these considerations is determined simply by their residential postcode.
 For Opportunity Oxford, we prioritise students who have more than one marker of under-representation, and we take account of such other factors as the proportion of students at a candidate’s school or college who are entitled to free school meals, and the average academic performance of their current and previous schools or colleges.